 We characterize individual die as well as entire lot runs at the wafer level before proceeding with backside processing.
 Our tests include DC shorts and opens, AC functionality, cosmetics, CTE, and absolute gain.
 We perform these tests as low as -60C.

-The UA Imaging Technology Laboratory, with funding from the National Science Foundation, has developed a cold CCD wafer probing system to quantitatively characterize scientific CCDs at the wafer and die level.
+The UA Imaging Technology Laboratory, with original funding from the National Science Foundation, has developed a cold CCD wafer probing system to quantitatively characterize scientific CCDs at the wafer and die level.
 The goals of this system are to evaluate devices for front and back illuminated packaging, to provide rapid feedback to CCD manufacturers concerning device performance, particularly for new devices and device technologies, and to allow cryogenic and imaging characterization of other devices and device structures.
 We have adapted our system to handle many die and wafer sizes.

 We have developed software and hardware systems for detector characterization, usually aimed at fully testing CCDs for scientific applications.